Rollbit vs Stake

 It is not where the real decision is made.

-Because once you move past the branding, the crypto identity, and the reward language, this comparison becomes much more serious:
+Once you move past the branding, crypto identity and reward language, this comparison becomes much more serious:

-That is the part most comparison pages never handle properly.
+That is the part most comparison pages do not handle properly.

 They compare bonuses.
 They list a few features.
 They mention that both are popular.
 Then they stop.